 Research Fellowships for Yale Graduate and Professional School Students

 Only students whose proposals demonstrate a need for extensive use of Beinecke materials will be considered for these awards.
-Only students in the first six years of study are eligible for fellowships.
-Awarded fellows may not hold concurrent teaching positions or any concurrent fellowships (other than, when appropriate, the standard Graduate School support).
+Only Yale Professional School students and GSAS students in their first six years of study who have submitted an approved prospectus are eligible for fellowships.
+However, due to the pandemic, the Graduate School is providing COVID extensions to many students who need more time to complete their studies.
+Any GSAS student on a COVID extension, including those in year 7, is eligible for a Beinecke Fellowship.
+GSAS students in year 7 or beyond who are not on a COVID extension are ineligible for a Beinecke Fellowship.
+Awarded fellows may not hold concurrent teaching positions or any concurrent fellowships other than, when appropriate, the standard Graduate School support.

 How will my Beinecke fellowship funding work with my Graduate School funding?

 For students awarded a research fellowship of two months or less, the Beinecke research fellowship will supplement your Graduate School stipend for the period of the fellowship.

 For students awarded a research fellowship of three months or more, the Beinecke Research fellowship will replace your Graduate School stipend for the period of the fellowship.
 You should contact your associate dean in order to defer your Graduate School stipend for the equivalent period.
 Please note that students may not defer Graduate School funding beyond the sixth year of study.

 Short-term and long-term fellowships are available, depending on students’ needs.
 Short-term fellowships, available for one, two or three months, may be held at any time.
 Long-term fellowships are for one full semester.
 Recipients are required to be regular readers in the Beinecke reading room during the course of their fellowship and may not hold concurrent teaching positions.
 The short-term stipend is $3,000 per month and the semester stipend is $13,650.